zrg444/beanytd/README.md

 2. Copy Youtube Link in Bean YT Downloader
 3. Select Audio or Video and Download!

+NOTE: This program should only be used to download videos that you own or have the rights to.

 ## PROGRAM FEATURES
 * Download YouTube Videos (.mp4) and Audio (.mp3)
 * Select Output Location